drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 ### schema_supplement

-Dictionary.
+Dictionary

 Maps schema names to a dictionary of structured content, including text overrides for property descriptions, replacements for unit abbreviations, schema-specific introductions, property description substitutions, and other supplementary data.
 All elements in this structure are optional.

 The structure of this object is: